Alopecia Universalis: Causes, Symptoms and Treatment RichFeel

 Diagnosing Alopecia Universalis

 Diagnosing Alopecia Universalis is done based on careful examination of scalp skin and head.
-Doctor may ask for a complete medical history as Alopecia Universalis is also associated with some other autoimmune conditions.
+Trichologist may ask for a complete medical history as Alopecia Universalis is also associated with some other autoimmune conditions.
 The symptoms of Alopecia Universalis are quite obvious and hence total baldness along with loss of full body hair is a clear indication of the condition.
 In some cases however, the skin histopathologic findings may be needed to confirm the diagnosis.
 Histopathologic feature of Alopecia Universalis include presence of peribulbar lymphocytic inflammation consisting mainly of T lymphocytes.
-The doctor may also perform some blood tests to confirm presence of autoimmune disorder.
+The trichologist may also perform some blood tests to confirm presence of autoimmune disorder.

 Treatments of Alopecia Universalis